-Q. Do you have any suggestions for the future trekkers?
+Q. Do you have any trekking tips or suggestions for the future trekkers?

 1. Be well-prepared mentally and physically; when you’re not struggling, you will be able to enjoy the glamour of the mountains no words can describe.

 2. My best trekking tip to future trekkers is that above 10,000 ft, take things slowly and steadily.
 Eat/snack lightly but frequently and drink water regularly.

-3. High altitude sickness can appear as headache, Nausea or diarrhea.
-Keep medicines near you in case of emergency.
+3. High altitude sickness can appear as headache, nausea or diarrhoea.
+Keep medicines near you in case of an emergency.
 Ginger lime juice is a good remedy for travel & altitude-related sickness.
 One of the most important trekking tips given to us before we started the trek was to always be on the lookout for potential symptoms for altitude sickness.
 Be vocal about your symptoms and always inform your trek leader in case you feel anything remotely related to a symptom.

 4. Enjoy the beautiful surroundings; they energise you to achieve your goal.
 Avoid binging on glucose and sugar granules while walking.
 Eat dry fruits, biscuits or granola bars instead.
 While trekking up, do not sit down for long.
 The muscles that have been warmed up by exercise cool off quickly and get jammed.
 Walk at your own pace, set small targets, keep walking with a group and don’t give up.

-For a detailed description of the trek take a look at the Valley of Flowers 2015 trek guide.
+For a detailed description of the trek take a look at the Valley of Flowers detailed information section.